odlgroup/odlcuda/README.md

     make pyinstall

+To verify your installation, run (in the odlpp directory)

+    py.test

+This requires the [pytest](http://pytest.org/latest/) package.

 #### Windows

 To build on windows, open the CMake gui, run configure-generate and set the required variables.
 Then open the project with Visual Studio and build `pyinstall`.